Po-Hsuan-Huang/Schweighofer-Lab/README.md

 In Spyder3, open the respective file by clicking the open file icon on the toolbar in the API

-However, it is recommended to run the code in Python edictor such as Spyder3 https://pythonhosted.org/spyder/ to produce images correctly.
+However, it is recommended to run the code in Python editor such as Spyder3 https://pythonhosted.org/spyder/ to run evaluate functions interactively.

+**note that you have to restart the editor kernel, after each training, since the previous variables will be kept in kernel and cuases confusion to the script**

 # Results of Cifar 10 (50 Epochs)

 ### Generate images from random latent state